ekhlebus/ml-zoomcamp/05-deploying_ML_model/README.md

     ```
     Or open it in a browser: http://localhost:9696/ping

+* **churn_prediction_web-service.py**
-* **churn_prediction_web-service.py** Python script for wrapping the **churn_prediction.py** script into a Flask app (serving the churn prediction model with Flask).
+    Python script for wrapping the **churn_prediction.py** script into a Flask app (serving the churn prediction model with Flask).

    To communicate with this web service we can use Jupyter notebook.
 Code for that is in the file **05-train-churn-model.ipynb**, section "Making requests".

-   ⚠️ **Warning:** Since we are running the Flask in debug mode, every changes which are made in churn_prediction_web-service.py file during running our web service are detected.
+   ⚠️ Since we are running the Flask in debug mode, every changes which are made in churn_prediction_web-service.py file during running our web service are detected.
    In production deployment we need to use **WSGI server** instead of plain Flask.